tomit4/intro_to_dsa/docs/algorithms.md

 Object or Python Dictionary.

-We have now established a `numMap` Record to hold onto all previously visisted indexes and their corresponding values:
+We have now established a `numMap` Record to hold onto all previously visisted indices and their corresponding values:

 ```js
 const twoSum = (nums, target) => {